Billy Woods

-Billy Woods (born c.
-1978) (stylized as billy woods) is an American rapper based in New York.
-He is the founder of the record label Backwoodz Studioz, and has been a member of Armand Hammer, Super Chron Flight Brothers, and The Reavers.
+Billy Woods, stylized billy woods (born c.
+1978), is an American rapper based in New York.
+He is the founder of the record label Backwoodz Studioz, and has been a member of Armand Hammer, Super Chron Flight Brothers, and the Reavers.
 Woods consistently obscures his face in publicity photos.

 Early life

-Billy Woods was born in Washington, D.C.
+Billy Woods was born in Washington, D.C. circa 1978.
 His mother was an English literature professor from Jamaica, and his father was a Marxist intellectual from Zimbabwe; the two met while Woods' father was pursuing a Ph.D. in the United States.
 During the Zimbabwe War of Independence, Woods' father lived in "political exile", but in 1980 the family moved to Zimbabwe and Woods' father entered the Zimbabwean government.
 Later in the 1980s, Woods' father died.
-Around a year and a half later, in 1989, Woods and his mother returned to the United States and moved to Washington D.C.
-Woods briefly attended Howard University before getting involved in New York's hip-hop scene.
-He started making music in the late 1990s, writing his "first real rhyme" at a laundromat in Kennebunk, Maine in 1997.
+In 1989, about a year and a half after his father's death, Woods and his mother returned to the United States and moved to Washington D.C.
+At other points in his childhood, Woods lived in Jamaica.

+Woods first became interested in hip-hop shortly after his return to the United States, upon watching Do the Right Thing and hearing the music of Public Enemy.
+He briefly attended Howard University before getting involved in New York's hip-hop scene.
+Woods started making music himself in the late 1990s, writing his "first real rhyme" at a laundromat in Kennebunk, Maine in 1997.

 "Billy Woods" is a pseudonym; he has not revealed his birth name.
 In an interview with Jacobin, Woods explained that his pursuit of anonymity was rooted in several reasons, including his desires to remain a private individual and to avoid being associated with his family name.